youtube/cobalt/cobalt/site/docs/gen/starboard/doc/starboard_abi.md

 ### Post-Starboard ABI File Cleanup

-A number of GYP variables and preprocessor macros should no longer be defined directly, and instead the Starboard ABI file will be used to define them.
+A number of GN variables and preprocessor macros should no longer be defined directly, and instead the Starboard ABI file will be used to define them.
 These definitions need to be removed.